-Our work began with the question: how could we best teach the next generation about climate change?
-Despite the prevalence of climate change statistics and on-going news circulation in the media, many find themselves unable to relate to the real-life manifestations of these changes.
+Despite the on-going news circulation in the media, many find themselves unable to relate to the real-life manifestations of these changes.
 Fewer still feel the personal efficacy to defend against climate change in their day-to-day lives, or imagine future threats if they are currently unaffected.
 These barriers compound for kindergarten-aged children, for whom it may be very difficult to comprehend technical scientific research.
 By fostering such an understanding, and, more importantly, a sense of personal responsibility, we hope to see a new generation of climate change leaders.

 This is the first version of our prototype.
 View the second version here.